The Phillies’ 10 Greatest Pitchers

 By the late 1950s, the mileage on Roberts’ arm began to show obvious signs of wear and tear.
 After leading the NL in wins from 1952-55, he led it in losses over the next two years; his ERA shot up above 4.00, and his penchant for giving up the long ball crested when he served up a then-record 46 in 1956.
 (Roberts became the all-time career leader in home runs allowed with 505 and lived just long enough to see the Phillies’ Jamie Moyer surpass him in 2010.)
 When Roberts completely fell apart in 1961—winning just one of 11 decisions with a horrid 5.85—he was released, eventually winding up in Baltimore where he managed to resuscitate his career with a string of seasons that was long of efficiency—and short on innings.

-At the tale end of his playing days, Roberts made a final, far more lasting contribution to the game: He furiously lobbied his fellow players to accept Marvin Miller as the new head of the Major League Baseball Players’ Association, overcoming perceptions from the players’ ranks that Miller was a union crony who would doom player-management relations and create financial wrath upon the players.
+At the tail end of his playing days, Roberts made a final, far more lasting contribution to the game: He furiously lobbied his fellow players to accept Marvin Miller as the new head of the Major League Baseball Players’ Association, overcoming perceptions from the players’ ranks that Miller was a union crony who would doom player-management relations and create financial wrath upon the players.
 (They would be half-right.)

 Pete Alexander (1911-17)